King, French President Discuss Regional Developments

-Amman, April 25 (Petra)--His Majesty King Abdullah II received a call on Thursday from French President Emmanuel Macron, which covered current regional developments.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah received a call on Thursday from French President Emmanuel Macron, which covered current regional developments.

-His Majesty urged stepping up efforts to de-escalate and prevent the expansion of the conflict in the region, warning of the dangerous consequences of the Israeli ground offensive on Rafah.
+His Majesty urged stepping up efforts to de-escalate and prevent the expansion of the conflict in the region, warning of the dangerous consequences of the Israeli ground offensive on Rafah, according to a Royal Court statement.

 The King stressed the need to reach an immediate and permanent ceasefire in Gaza, while protecting civilians and increasing the flow of aid through all possible means.

-His Majesty noted the importance of creating a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, which guarantees the full and legitimate rights of the Palestinian people.
+His Majesty noted the importance of creating a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, which guarantees the full and legitimate rights of the Palestinian people, the statement said.

 Legal Disclaimer: